 The kitchen is the most important area of the house.
 It is the place used to cook meals and is a meeting place for families.
 The kitchen is the heart of the home.
 Sterilization and cleanliness are at the utmost importance here.

--Use red in the kitchen to build an appetite.
+DO: -Use red in the kitchen to build an appetite.
 If you don't want to go all out using red, pair it with a neutral colour for the same effect.

 - Use white if you're someone who likes to try out different meals and recipes in the kitchen.
 It is said to help with creativity.